ashapeng/nucleolus_segmentation_public/README.md

-# nuclolus_segmentation
+# Nucleolus Segmentation

-This repository is built based on the AllenCell segmenter(Classic Image Segmentation), is built with the affiliation with Weber Lab at McGill University.
+A specialized image segmentation tool for nucleolus analysis, developed during my time at Weber Lab at McGill University.
+This repository is built on the basis of AllenCell segmenter (Classic Image Segmentation).
-The repository is built on Windows 10.

 # Goals:
 1. Segments the nucleolus with markers of granular component (GC).